 Authored by the expert who managed and guided the team behind the Norway Property Pack

-Bergen's short-term rental market is active, legal, and shaped by rules that vary depending on whether your apartment sits in a cooperative or a condo building.
+Bergen's short-term rental market is active, legal, and shaped by rules that vary depending on whether your apartment sits in a cooperative, a condominium building, a townhouse row, or a detached residential home.

-In this article, we break down the latest Airbnb earnings data, occupancy rates, legal caps, and neighborhood-level pricing for Bergen in 2026, and we keep updating it as conditions change.
+In this article, we break down the latest Airbnb earnings data, occupancy rates, legal caps, neighborhood-level pricing, and current housing prices in Bergen in 2026, and we keep updating this blog post as new data comes in.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Bergen.